-To enable Northern Ireland's collective renewable energy ambitions, the transmission system needs to be transformed, in a physical and operational context, at a scale, pace and level of complexity that is unprecedented.
+To enable Northern Ireland's collective renewable energy ambitions, the transmission system needs to be transformed, in a physical and operation context, at a scale, pace and level of complexity that is unprecedented.

 The continued evolution of the transmission system will see the development of new, innovative systems, the integration of new technologies and the requirement for new infrastructure and connections.
-Timely and successful delivery of this network transformation, while maintaining a safe, secure and reliable supply of electricity, is crucial for enabling a cleaner, affordable, more secure energy future for everyone.
+Timely and successful delivery of this whole network transformation, while maintaining a safe, secure and reliable supply of electricity, is crucial for enabling a cleaner, affordable, more secure energy future for everyone.

-Whether it be in the operational integration of new technologies, for the design and implementation of critical new IT systems or developing the transmission network, the highly interdependent nature of the energy system in Northern Ireland means that government, industry, regulatory partners and civic society will need to work closely together to ensure success.
-Our three key Strategic Goals are:
+Whether it be in the operational integration of new technologies, for the design and implementation of important new IT systems or developing the transmission network, the highly interdependent nature of the energy system in Northern Ireland means that government, industry, regulatory partners and civic society will need to work closely together to ensure success.